This is my kind of cake. The inside is naturally sweetened with honey and molasses, and spiced with my favorite warming spices. No mixer required!

 - To prepare the frosting: In a medium mixing bowl or the bowl of a stand mixer, combine the softened cream cheese and butter.
 Using a hand mixer or a stand mixer (or your own strength), beat the cream cheese and butter together until fluffy.
 Add the powdered sugar and vanilla and stir with a spoon until it is incorporated (or else powdered sugar will fly everywhere), then whip the frosting until it’s nice and fluffy.

-- Spread frosting evenly over the top of the cake, then slice it and serve.
+- Spread frosting evenly over the top of the cake.
+If desired, sift additional cinnamon on top.
+Then, slice it and serve.
 This cake is best stored in the refrigerator for up to 4 days.

 *Molasses note: The strength of your molasses will determine how intensely flavored your cake is.
 I used regular (not blackstrap) molasses.